SpudGunMan/meshing-around/README.md

 ```

 #### BBS Link
-The scheduler also handles the BBL Link Brodcast message, this would be an esxample of a mesh-admin channel on 8 being used to pass BBS post traffic between two bots as the initator, one direction pull.
+The scheduler also handles the BBS Link Brodcast message, this would be an esxample of a mesh-admin channel on 8 being used to pass BBS post traffic between two bots as the initator, one direction pull.
 ```python
 # Send bbslink looking for peers every other day at 10:00 using send_message function to channel 8 on device 1
 schedule.every(2).days.at("10:00").do(lambda: send_message("bbslink MeshBot looking for peers", 8, 0, 1))